mattarderne/clearmycal/README.md

 The `.12h.py` indicates to the xbar app how often to run the code.

 ## Todo
-1. Compare different types of weather instead of just temperature.
-[Asking here](https://github.com/nrkno/yr-weather-symbols/issues/21#issuecomment-740599546) but might need to just make a best get
-1. number of days to look ahead in the forecast for alerts

 1. median/mean for the alert
 1. icons or text
-1. error messages for credit limit and API key
 1. [email](https://sendgrid.com/pricing/) notifications and check [calendar](https://developers.google.com/calendar/api/quickstart/python)

+## WIP
+[ ] Compare different types of weather instead of just temperature.
+[Asking here](https://github.com/nrkno/yr-weather-symbols/issues/21#issuecomment-740599546) but might need to just make a best get

+## Done
+[x] number of days to look ahead in the forecast for alerts [x] error messages for credit limit and API key